DOME-Marketplace/dome-odrl-profile/docs/policy-evaluation-strategy.md

 stateDiagram-v2
   [*] --> Q1_1

-  Q1_1 : Does a marketplace try to replicate an offering?
+  Q1_1 : Does an operator try to replicate an offering?
   Q1_1 --> Q1_2 : Yes
   Q1_1 --> Q2_1 : No
-  Q1_2 : Are there any marketplace restrictions applied to that offering?
+  Q1_2 : Are there any operator restrictions applied to that offering?
   Q1_2 --> Q1_3 : Yes
   Q1_2 --> VALID : No
-  Q1_3 : Does all marketplace restrictions evaluate to be valid?
+  Q1_3 : Does all operator restrictions evaluate to be valid?
   Q1_3 --> VALID : Yes
   Q1_3 --> INVALID : No